 1.4 We deal with information relating to our Visitors

-1.8.1 We deal with information relating to visitors to the Trust for the purposes Visitor management and building security, of keeping records of individuals accessing the Palace Buildings, of which we have a legitimate interest to do; and any accidents in the BIS of which we do because we have a legal obligation to do so.
+1.8.1 We deal with information relating to visitors to the Trust for the purposes Visitor management and building security, of keeping records of individuals accessing the Palace Buildings, of which we have a legitimate interest to do; and any accidents in the Palace of which we do because we have a legal obligation to do so.
 The information we deal with may include (for example) contact details of the visitors.

 1.5 We deal with information relating to our Contacts

 1.9.2 We deal with information relating to previous visitors to the Trust and interested members of the general public for the purposes of providing marketing information to them about the organisation, and public events being held by the Trust.
 We do this because we have received explicit consent from the individuals to provide them with the information.
 The information we deal with may include (for example) names and email addresses of the individual.

 1.9.3 We deal with information relating to Media and Key Stakeholder Contacts (including MPs) for the purpose of dealing with the media, the public and their representatives.
 We do this because it is in our legitimate interests to maintain a good profile in the press and with the public.
 The information we deal with may include (for example) contact details and publicly available information.

 1.9.4 We deal with information relating to our Industry contacts for the purpose of providing marketing information to them about the organisation.
 We do this because it is in our legitimate interests to market to these people.
 The information we deal with may include (for example) contact details.